dec0dedd/jetbrains-writing-assistance/README.md

         - worse recall,
     3. Possible improvements:
         - expand model's vocabulary with more domain-specific terms,
-        - parallelize code or rewrite some its' parts in C/C++ for better performance
+        - parallelize code or rewrite some of its' parts in C/C++ for better performance

 - `hunspell`:
     1. Strengths: